 • There will be a stop for a walking visit to explore the 17th century UNESCO World Heritage site of Ksar Ait Benhaddou, listed in 1987.
 This Ksar or village is one of the most intriguing of the red earth castles lining the ancient road of the camel caravans and it is the oldest mud village in Morocco.
 It was once a commercial hub for trans Saharan caravan traders and has been the back-drop for many international movies, such as Gladiator, Game of Thrones, Prince of Persia, Indiana Jones, Kingdom of Heaven and many more.

 • After lunch, you will drive to Ouarzazate city, known as the “Hollywood of Africa” and the gateway to the Sahara Desert.
 It was a former caravan town on the silk and salt route in the eastern foothills of the High Atlas Mountains.
-There may be an opportunity for photo stops and visiting one of the many ‘Atlas’ cinema studios.
+There may be an opportunity for photo stops and to visit one of the many ‘Atlas’ cinema studios.

 • Amridil Kasbah was founded over 300 years ago and is largely unchanged today.
 It is one of the living museums of Morocco and is the ancestral home of the Nasiri family.
 The present generation of the family live on site, have a museum of ancient Moroccan artifacts as part of the Kasbah.
 In ancient times camel caravans of gold, spice, slaves, salt and other cargo off-loaded in Skoura, after many weeks trekking across the desert from several sub Saharan countries e.g. Mali, Senegal, Ghana and Sudan…